Updated: Jan 17

 “Drones and humans are inherently incompatible,” he said.
 “Spinning blades and fast-moving flying objects create a number of safety risks.
 No matter how innovative the drone is, these delivery services will never be accepted if they don’t provide a safe and convenient user experience.”

-The infrastructure Valqari is creating, he emphasized, completely automates interactions between the mailbox and the drone and leaves the human out of it.
+The delivery infrastructure Valqari is creating, he emphasizes, completely automates interactions between the mailbox and the drone and leaves the human out of it.

-“A consumer’s only engagement with a drone should be opening or closing their smart mailbox to send or retrieve packages,” said Walsh.
+“A consumer’s only engagement with a drone should be opening or closing their smart mailbox to send or retrieve packages,” says Walsh.

 Watching the Market Evolve

-Walsh believes the most promising early markets for Valqari’s smart drone delivery mailbox will be commercial in nature — medical deliveries on hospital campuses, for example, deliveries to rural locations, or perhaps inter-company deliveries served by a large, centrally-located receptacles.
+He believes the most promising early markets for Valqari’s smart drone delivery mailbox will be commercial in nature — medical deliveries on hospital campuses, deliveries to rural locations, or perhaps inter-company deliveries served by a large, centrally-located receptacles.
 As the technology gains acceptance among urban populations, his team hopes to introduce window-mounted or balcony-attached models for individual use.

 In the meantime, the drone delivery market received an unexpected and potentially strong boost from the newest coronavirus.

-“COVID-19 has helped regulatory agencies realize that drones would be great for no-touch delivery,” explained Walsh.
+“COVID-19 helped regulatory agencies realize that drones would be great for no-touch delivery,” observes Walsh.
 “They’re starting to see the merits of having groceries, meals, and pharmaceuticals delivered by drone to people who are trying to stay safe by sheltering at home.”